Purdue-CS193/homework-0-shubham61225/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+- I like our CS193 Lecturers
+- We have fun ice breakers
+- I can never take anything serious during lectures

 ```markdown
 Syntax highlighted code block